-Owners are virtually never content with a simple declaration that their fundamental rights have been breached and, generally speaking, where it finds a violation, the Court will usually make a monetary award to compensate the owner for the fact of the violation as well as to compensate for some of the pecuniary damage he sustained over the years.
+Owners are virtually never content with a simple declaration that their fundamental rights have been breached.
+However, the Court, where it finds a violation, will usually make a monetary award to compensate the owner for the fact of the violation as well as to compensate for some of the pecuniary damage he sustained over the years.
 What landlords remain concerned about is their prospects for the future, since the Constitutional courts have declared that it is not for them to fix the rent for the future and that they can only give a remedy for the violations suffered up to the date of the judgment.

 Recent legislation and the 2% rule

 Recently, new legislation has been enacted which necessitates that owners re-think their course of action, at least where residential leases are concerned.
 The Controlled Residential Leases Reform Act, Act XXIV of 2021, came into force on 28th May 2021, purporting to alleviate the burden on landlords whose properties are still subject to controlled residential leases.
 The amendments of May 2021 follow those which had been introduced in 2018 where the possibility of increasing the rent to 2% of the market value had been granted in certain particular cases falling under the Housing Decontrol Ordinance.
 With the May 2021 amendments, the legislator has now made it possible for the lessor of premises leased as a dwelling house before 1st June 1995 to demand that the rent be reviewed to an amount not exceeding 2% per annum of the free and open market value of the dwelling house and to demand that the Rent Regulation Board establish new conditions regarding the lease.
 A fresh revision could be requested after the lapse of 6 years from when the new rent was fixed, or whenever the economic circumstances of the tenant change.